Matt529/FRS/util/management/commands/README.md

 This command prints leaderboard statistics to the console.
 For non-HTML/ view based testing.
 May take a few seconds to gather statistics.

+---

+`addrankings`

+This command gathers statistics and ranking information about events.

+---

+`addelo`

+This command performs calculations to generate Elo rankings for teams based on currently saved data for matches.